zwChan/Clinical-Text-Mining/term_identification.md

     ```
     blogDbUrl=jdbc:mysql://[hostname or IP]:3306/[database name]?user=[username of Mysql]&password=[password of the user]
     blogTbl= the table name of you data set
-    blogIdCol=the column name of the id in the table. it has to be a integer
+    blogIdCol=the column name of the id in the table. it has to be integer
     blogTextCol= the column name of the text in the table
     ```
     * Run the identification command.
 Note that if the data set is large, it will take a long time.